RaphaelHartmann/rtmpt/README.md

 make
 sudo make install
 ```
-After the installation of GSL is complete you can install `rtmpt`:
+For some Linux distributions it is necessary to run `sudo ldconfig -v` in the terminal before installing `rtmpt`.

-This is possible either
+Install `rtmpt` is possible either

 - with the *R* package [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and the command `devtools::install_github("RaphaelHartmann/rtmpt@master")` in *R* **or**
 - with the following steps: